zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 * jemalloc
 * SuperMalloc

+### Cilk runtime system

+Cilk expresses logical parallelism.

+Cilk library / runtime system.

+##### Design goals

+The problem (think from the execution DAG):
+A single worker needs to execute the code serially, steal (thieves needs to pick up state where the victim processor left off; thieves also need to handle mixture of spawned and called functions; this should also have minimal overhead), sync (wait only on nested subcomputation), cactus stack for parallel workers.

+Linear speedup is desirable, for which we need ample parallelism (`T_1 / T_infinity >> p`) and high work efficiency.

+Cilk runtime system adopts work first principle: optimize for the ordinary serial execution, at the expense of some additional computation in steals.

+##### Implementing worker deque

+The worker deque is an external structure with pointers to stack frame.
+Cilk worker maintains head and tail to the deque.
+Stealable frames maintain a local structure to store information needed to resume when stolen.

+Spawning function, spawn helper, detach, `setjmp`.

+##### Stealing computation

+Deque synchronization.
+THE protocol (thief always grabs the lock, worker pops the deque optimistically). `longjmp` stealing register states, returns with the specified value from the `setjmp` that set the buffer area with (_is this similar to `fork`?_).

+Cactus stack (thief's `%rbp` points to victim spawning function stack, `%rsp` points to the start of its own stack.
+Disables repurposing `%rbp` compiler optimization)

+##### Sync

+Full frame trees keep track of which subcomputations are outstandings (pointers to parents frames and number of child frames.)
+Processors work on active full frames.

 `__restrict` keyword can give the compiler more freedom to do optimizations, knowing this is the only pointer pointing to the data.